 About Dr Jo McColl

-I am a Consultant Clinical Psychologist with over 21 years of clinical experience within the NHS, and I have worked within private practice since 2018.
+I am a Consultant Clinical Psychologist with over 22 years of clinical experience within the NHS and more recently within private practice.
 I am a friendly, down to earth and compassionate therapist currently offering private clinical psychology sessions within the Glasgow area.
 I have a wide range of experience and have worked across the spectrum of mental health presentations of differing levels of severity, from mild / moderate to severe and enduring mental health difficulties.

 I have worked in the NHS as a qualified clinical psychologist since 2001 within various adult mental health teams and services.
 I have been a Consultant Clinical Psychologist for the past 8 years within a specialist NHS Psychological Trauma Service, delivering evidence based psychological interventions for trauma, particularly with people with a history of childhood sexual abuse.

 I have lengthy experience of working with various presentations including: